 The challenge with digital art – and how to overcome it

-With digital art, as soon as your artwork is purchased, the buyer can technically share and re-use it however they want.
+With digital art, as soon as your artwork is purchased the buyer can technically share and reuse it however they want.

 This poses an interesting question: How can you make digital art that’s valuable to buyers?

-• Make it useful – e.g. asset packs
+- Useful – e.g. asset packs

-• Make it personal – e.g. bespoke artwork on commission
+- Personal – e.g. bespoke artwork on commission

-• Make it unique with technology – e.g. NFTs and similar formats
+- Unique with technology – e.g. NFTs and similar formats

 Can you make money from digital art?